yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 `proxy_url`: The URL for the proxy for Amplify Central `<http://username:password@hostname:port>`.
 If empty, no proxy is defined.

 `ssl` settings: By default, for connecting to AMPLIFY Central, agent uses TLS 1.2 with a predefined list of cipher suites.
-Refer to [SSL / TLS advanced](/docs/central/connect-api-manager/ssl-tls-advanced/) section for changing this behavior.
+Refer to [Administer API Manager agent security](/docs/central/connect-api-manager/agent-security-api-manager/) section for changing this behavior.

 Once all data is gathered, this section should look like: